The France Pavilion at the World Expo serves as a stunning showcase of French excellence and savoir-faire.

 Examples of projects conducted by Celnikier & Grabli Architectes: Campus AgroParisTech-INRA (Paris-Saclay), Institut de Recherche en Santé, Environnement et Travail (Rennes).

 The France Pavilion’s design will be accentuated by light shows that both children and adults will love.

-Light guides us and helps us move forward: therefore, as a nod to the Enlightenment, the France Pavilion will depict the Declaration of the Rights of Man and of the Citizen for the first time outside France.
-This forward-looking 1789 text with a universal scope lays the foundations for modern democracy and for ideas-sharing and knowledge-sharing.
+Light guides us and helps us move forward: therefore, as a nod to the Enlightenment, the France Pavilion will depict the Encyclopedia of Diderot and d'Alembert for the first time outside France.
+This forward-looking masterpiece with a universal scope lays the foundations for modern democracy and for ideas-sharing and knowledge-sharing.

 In height: the Pavilion is the 8th highest Pavilion at the Expo and will provide a panoramic view of the Expo’s site

 Of solar tiles on the France Pavilion’s façade and roof